JawadSarfraz/Trading-Bot/README.md

 - ✅ Never commit `.env` file to git
 - ✅ Use strong `TV_WEBHOOK_SECRET`
-- ✅ Restrict MEXC API permissions (Futures Trading only)
+- ✅ Restrict Binance API permissions (Futures Trading only, enableFutures=true)
 - ✅ Use HTTPS in production
 - ✅ Consider IP whitelisting if possible
 - ✅ Monitor logs for suspicious activity